-If the school receives any formal complaints, they should be handled according to the following procedures:
+If the school receive any formal complaints, they should be handled according to the following procedures:

-- in accordance with the school-based mechanism, assign appropriate staff to investigate the complaint and reply to the complainant; - acknowledge receipt of the complaint within 10 days, seek the complainant's consent to obtain his/her personal data and information relating to the complaint, and inform him/her of the name, post title and phone number of the staff responsible for handling the case for contact purposes. - if necessary, contact the complainant and other persons involved or arrange meetings with them in order to have a better grasp of the situation or request them to provide relevant information; - handle the complaint as quickly as possible (The school should complete the investigation within 30 calendar days after receiving the complaint and send a written reply to inform the complainant of the investigation result.
-For complicated cases which require a longer processing time, an interim reply should be issued to inform the complainant of the progress of the case and the reasons why a longer time is needed to provide a substantive reply and, if possible, the estimated time frame for issuing a substantive reply); - if the complainant accepts the investigation result, conclude the case officially; and - if the complainant does not accept the investigation result or the way the school handled the complaint, and is able to provide new evidence or sufficient justification, he/she may lodge an appeal in writing against the school's decision.
+- in accordance with the School-based Mechanism, assign appropriate staff to investigate the complaint and reply to the complainant; - acknowledge receipt of the complaint within 10 days, seek the complainant's consent to obtain his/her personal data and information relating to the complaint, and inform him/her of the name, post title and phone number of the staff responsible for handling the case for contact purposes.
+Samples of Acknowledgement Letters are provided in Appendixes III and IV; - take immediate measures to preserve all records related to the complaint case, including text files, images, and/or audio recordings (if any), as evidence.
+The school must comply with the provisions of the Personal Data (Privacy) Ordinance when collecting, holding, processing, or using personal data; - if necessary, contact the complainant and other persons involved or arrange meetings with them in order to have a better grasp of the situation or request them to provide relevant information; - handle the complaint as quickly as possible (The school should complete the investigation within 30 calendar days after receiving the complaint and send a written reply to inform the complainant of the investigation result.
+For complicated cases which require a longer processing time, an interim reply should be issued to inform the complainant of the progress of the case and the reasons why a longer time is needed to provide a substantive reply and, if possible, the estimated time frame for issuing a substantive reply); - if the complainant accepts the investigation result, conclude the case

+- officially; and - if the complainant does not accept the investigation result or the way the school handled the complaint, and is able to provide new evidence or sufficient justification, he/she may lodge an appeal in writing against the school's decision.
 The school may inform the complainant the time limit of making an appeal in its reply.